dwarvesf/hidden/PRIVACY_POLICY.md

 ## Privacy Policy

+The Unofficial Maintenance version of Hidden Bar is built by UeharaYou, inheriting the original privacy policy of the original Hidden Bar.

+### Privacy Policy for original Hidden Bar

 Dwarves Foundation built the Hidden Bar app as an Open Source app.
 This app is provided by Dwarves Foundation at no cost and is intended for use as is.

 **Information Collection and Use**